Share this Page!

-The Youth Committee's mission is to Empower, Encourage and Equip those who serve in congregational Faith Formation with the 1st Third of Life.
+The First Third of Life Committee's mission is to Empower, Encourage and Equip those who serve in congregational Faith Formation with the 1st Third of Life (ages birth to 30).

 Ways in which we do this is by supporting and providing networking opportunities throughout the Synod and the ELCA--serving on ELCA network boards; hosting area lunches, an annual retreat, offering book discussion groups and providing scholarship funds for conferences and events which not only provide educational opportunities but also a time for renewal and spiritual growth.
 This committee also offers support for the Synod LYO Advisors to the ALYVE Board and serves as their oversight committee.

-Youth Committee Members: Paul Davis, Shannon Fleischfresser, Kirsten Larsen, Ingelaurie Lisher, Jessica Potts and Justin Snider
+First Third of Life Committee Members: Paul Davis, Ingelaurie Lisher, Jessica Potts and Justin Snider

-Please contact Ingelaurie Lisher at firstname.lastname@example.org for ways you can get involved in or support those who serve with the 1st Third of LIfe in our Synod.
+Please contact Ingelaurie Lisher for ways you can get involved in or support those who serve with the 1st Third of Life in our Synod.

 Anti-Racism Work Team